andjar/notd/docs/content/_index.md

 +++
-description = "Kube is a professional  and a responsive Hugo theme for developers and designers that offers a documentation section mixed with a landing page and a blog" title = "Kube theme for Hugo" draft = false
+description = "notd is a simple outliner designed for longevity, flexibility and hackability" title = "notd: a simple outliner" draft = false

 +++